verisign/tlsa-survey/README.md

     Results of the survey are placed into an sqlite3 database.

+    This code validates if the TLSA record matches the certificate received from server based on the cert usage, selector and matching type in TLSA records.
+(Usage 0 is not verified since it may constrain the PKIX validation to a specific CA)

+    This code does not validate the certificate through PKIX certificate chains, for example,
+    * no attempt is made to verify the integrity of the certificate chain
+    * no checks on hostname in the certificate
+    * no checks are made against any public CA
+    * no checks on certificate expiration

 References:

     The tlsa-survey tool (aka PryDane) is described in "Measuring DANE